nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Other incorrect delete commands to try: `delete`, `delete x`, `delete y` (where x is larger than the list size, and y is a negative integer)<br>
       Expected: Similar to previous.

+#### Listing all students and lessons

+1. Listing all students and lessons when a filtered list of students is shown

+    * Prerequisites: A filtered list of students is shown

+    * Test case: `list`<br>
+      Exptected: Status message will state that all students and lessons are listed.
+The student and lesson list will refresh and show all students and lessons.

+2. Listing all students and lessons when all students and lessons are shown

+   * Test case: `list`<br>
+      Exptected: Status message will state that all students and lessons are listed.
+The student and lesson list will refresh and show all students and lessons.

 #### Editing a student